mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 In this section, we're going to configure the pods autoscaler for a set on nginx pods.

-Create a deploy as in the following ``nginx-deploy.yaml`` descriptor file
+Define a deploy as in the following ``nginx-deploy.yaml`` descriptor file

 ```yaml
 apiVersion: apps/v1